shripalsoni04/nativescript-webview-interface/README.md

 Arguments are optional.
 But if supplied, must be in array format.

 If the function is successfully executed, the successHandler will be called with the result returned by the JS Function.
-If promise is returned from the JS Function, the resolved value will come as result.
+If promise is returned from the JS Function, the resolved value will come as result.<br/>
 If the function execution generates any error, the errorHandler will be called with the error.

 ### WebView API